Are you looking for things to do in Kingston, Jamaica?

 Another landmark that is worth visiting is the site of a cast-iron bridge designed and manufactured in Rotherham, England, which is surprisingly close to my hometown in England.

-This bridge, erected in 1801, has been declared a Nation Monument and was placed on the UNESCO list of endangered world sites (1998-1999).
+This bridge, erected in 1801, has been declared a Nation Monument placed on the UNESCO list of endangered world sites (1998-1999).

-Before it got restored in the year 2000, the bridge was actually one of the oldest of its kind in the Western Hemisphere and is the first cast-iron bridge in the Americas.
+Before being restored in 2000, it was one of the oldest of its kind in the Western Hemisphere and is the first cast-iron bridge in the Americas.

-Kingston was founded in 1692, and it was the first refuge for the survivors of the earthquake in Port Royal, which left the area uninhabitable.
+Kingston was founded in 1692, and was the first refuge for the survivors of the earthquake, which left the area uninhabitable.